reduxjs/react-redux/docs/api/hooks.md

 // later
 const selectedData = useSelector(selectorReturningObject, shallowEqual)

+// or with object format
+const selectedData = useSelector(selectorReturningObject, {
+  equalityFn: shallowEqual,
+})
 ```

 - Use a custom equality function as the `equalityFn` argument to `useSelector()`, like: